Any attempt to explain service-oriented architecture (SOA) to a business audience typically elicits one of two

 The four advantages of Lego blocks

-The four characteristics of Lego blocks that are most appropriate for illustrating the strengths
+The four characteristics of Lego blocks that are most appropriate for illustrating the strengths of business services in the context of SOA are the following:

 - Lego blocks are interoperable.
 Yes, it's all about the bumps.
 Because the blocks all have standard bumps, any Lego block will fit into any other Lego block. standards-based interfaces are the secret to the blocks' interoperability -- or to be more precise, it's the Service contract that matters.
 After all, we've had decades of standards-based interfaces of various sorts and that hasn't gotten us that close to the Lego vision.